The Fora Institute of Work

 The way we structure our days, interact with colleagues and think about our careers is shifting in ways we’re only beginning to understand.
 It’s a time of uncertainty, but also possibility.

-That’s why we’re launching The Fora Institute of Work – a forum to think, reflect and hear from some of the finest minds discussing everything from politics to personality types as they affect the possible futures of the workplace.
+That’s why we created The Fora Institute of Work – a forum to think, reflect and hear from some of the finest minds discussing everything from politics to personality types as they affect the possible futures of the workplace.

 The challenges facing businesses today are significant.
 Hybrid and flexible models are redefining traditional workplaces.
 AI is transforming industries, raising questions about how humans and machines will work alongside each other.
 Skills matter more than job titles, and lifelong learning is becoming a necessity.